0day1day/FilePI/README.md

 #This is a Fork
 This is a fork of the original NeoPI that I developed with Scott Behrens.
 See the original here: https://github.com/Neohapsis/NeoPI
-I'm continuing development here to pre-clude any liability issues for the project's original account.
+I'm continuing development here to pre-clude any liability issues for the project's original account, and differentiating by genericizing the name to FilePI.

-#What is NeoPI?
+#What is FilePI?
-NeoPI is a Python script that uses a variety of statistical methods to detect obfuscated and encrypted content within text/script files.
-The intended purpose of NeoPI is to aid in the detection of hidden web shell code.
-The development focus of NeoPI was creating a tool that could be used in conjunction with other established detection methods such as Linux Malware Detect or traditional signature/keyword based searches.
+FilePI is a Python script that uses a variety of statistical methods to detect obfuscated and encrypted content within text/script files.
+The intended purpose of FilePI is to aid in the detection of hidden web shell code.
+The development focus of FilePI was creating a tool that could be used in conjunction with other established detection methods such as Linux Malware Detect or traditional signature/keyword based searches.

-NeoPI recursively scans through the file system from a base directory and will rank files based on the results of  a number of tests.
+FilePI recursively scans through the file system from a base directory and will rank files based on the results of  a number of tests.
 It also presents a “general” score derived from file rankings within the individual tests.

 #Requirements
-NeoPI is platform independent and can be run on any system with Python 2.6 or greater installed installed.
+FilePI is platform independent and can be run on any system with Python 2.6 or greater installed installed.
 The user running the script should have read access to all of the files that will be scanned.

 #How to use it
-NeoPI is platform independent and will run on both Linux and Windows.
-To start using NeoPI first checkout the code from our github repository
+FilePI is platform independent and will run on both Linux and Windows.
+To start using FilePI first checkout the code from our github repository

-	git clone ssh://git@github.com:benhagen/NeoPI.git
+	git clone ssh://git@github.com:benhagen/FilePI.git

-The small NeoPI script is now in your local directory.
+The small FilePI script is now in your local directory.
 We are going to go though a few examples on Linux and then switch over to Windows.

-Let’s run neopi.py with the -h flag to see the options.
+Let’s run filepi.py with the -h flag to see the options.

-	[sbehrens@WebServer2 opt]$ ./neopi.py -h
+	[sbehrens@WebServer2 opt]$ ./filepi.py -h
-	Usage: neopi.py [options] <start directory> <OPTIONAL: filename regex>
+	Usage: filepi.py [options] <start directory> <OPTIONAL: filename regex>

 	Options:
 	  --version             show program's version number and exit